momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Surf is very similar to its game mode counterpart.
 All Climb modes are 100 tick while the Surf game mode is 66 tick.
 This means gaining speed is quicker and losing speed is harder in Climb compared to Surf.
 Maps made with MomClimb and KZT in mind can have traditional surf sections.
 The length and difficulty of these sections are entirely up to the map.
 Usually they are much shorter (sometimes only 1 ramp) compared to dedicated Surf maps.
 1.6 Climb has a special version of Surf called **Slide**.
 1.6 Climb has much lower air acceleration (10aa compared to MomClimb and KZT's 100aa).
-This means players can't as easily flick onto a ramp ("board") and generate speed, or flick off a ramp and generate height.
+This means players can't as easily flick onto a ramp ("board") and generate speed or flick off a ramp and generate height.
 Because of this "Slide" sections are usually brief and focus on keeping on the board rather than gaining enough speed to fly off.

 Remember that in any movement mode you can always slide up gentle slopes with just 'W' while looking at the slope!